6 cool ideas to help with hot flushes

-Stress hormones and reproductive hormones have a complex relationship.
+There is a complex relationship between stress hormones and reproductive hormones.
 Stress impacts us at menopause because it has a direct affect on our progesterone and oestrogen levels.
 Stressed out women over the age of 40 can suffer many hormone related symptoms.

 Reducing your cortisol levels through breathing, yoga, meditation and walking will bring about positive improvement in your menopause symptoms.
 Herbal medicine can be very effective at helping you to de-stress and regulate your stress hormones, if lifestyle changes don't work for you.

 Sipping on herbal tea throughout the day has many health benefits.
 There are a few herbal tea blends that I regularly recommend to women who are experiencing hot flushes.

 One of the herbs I suggest is sage.
 Sage tea has no direct hormonal effect, instead it's job is to reduce the sweatiness during a hot flush.
 I might recommend different blends of herbs, depending on your symptoms.